weddingparty/epicify/README.md

 # Epicify

-A ruby script that parses your Asana project and gives useful reporting information.
+A ruby script that parses your Asana projects and updates them with useful reporting information.

 Run ```epicify -h``` to see all options.